-While viewers favor their mobile devices for short-form vertical video, they’re increasingly turning to another familiar place for long-form online video from their favorite creators.
+While viewers favour their mobile devices for short-form vertical video, they’re increasingly turning to another familiar place for long-form online video from their favourite creators.
 In fact, TV is YouTube’s fastest-growing screen today, with watch time continuing to level up.
 As of January 2022, on average, viewers are watching over 700 million hours of YouTube content on TV daily.3 The growing popularity of connected devices tells us that the old distinctions between network TV, digital, streaming, and mobile video are fading.

 Some of the shortest videos on YouTube last only a second or two, whereas the longest video on YouTube right now would take you about eight days to watch.
 Seriously.
 So what’s the perfect length and type of content to keep viewers engaged?

 59% of Gen Z use short-form video apps to discover things that they watch longer versions of.